CloudyAnt/Qfig/README.md

 The repo contains some useful shell commands, and thery are easily to be updated.

-For unix-like os, run the script `activation.sh`, to activate commands configured in the `config.sh` and `myConfig.sh`

-For Windows os, run the script `activation.ps1`, to activate commands configured in the `config.ps1` and `myConfig.ps1`
+To activate these commands, run the script `activation.sh` in the terminal if you are using `unix-like` os, else run the script `activation.ps1` in the PowerShell if you are using `Windows` os

 ---